Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - The prompt contains a few-shot prompting example of a `FlightLogSignature` and a few technical requirements.

-- Submit the prompt by pressing Enter.
+- Press `Enter` to submit the prompt.

 > [!NOTE]
 > Few-Shot prompting is a concept of prompt engineering.
 In the prompt you provide a demonstration of the solution.
 In this case we provide examples of the input and also requirements for the output.
 This is a good way to instruct Copilot to generate specific solutions.